howdyai/botkit/readme.md

 and may be difficult for the user to process.
 We recommend using `bot.startConversation()` if more than one message needs to be sent.

-You may pass either a string, or a message object to the function. <!-- Message objects may contain any of the fields supported by [Slack's chat.postMessage](https://api.slack.com/methods/chat.postMessage) API.
-This is also true of Facebook too.
-You can send attachments with images, links and buttons. -->
+You may pass either a string, or a message object to the function.

+Message objects may also contain any additional fields supported by the messaging platform in use:

+[Slack's chat.postMessage](https://api.slack.com/methods/chat.postMessage) API accepts several additional fields.
+These fields can be used to adjust the message appearance, add attachments, or even change the displayed user name.

+This is also true of Facebook.
+Calls to [Facebook's Send API](https://developers.facebook.com/docs/messenger-platform/send-api-reference) can include attachments which result in interactive "structured messages" which can include images, links and action buttons.

 #### bot.reply()